 - Medium Heat (350-450F): virgin olive oil, coconut oil, ghee, walnut oil, macademia oil

 - High Heat (>450F): avocado oil

 - any fried oil

 Industrial seed and vegetable oils are very high in omega-6s, which are quite inflammatory.
-Some are even toxic, like canola oil, which uses hexane and bleach in it's processing.
-High quality, cold-pressed, seed oils (like flax or sesame) could be okay to use raw.
+Some are even toxic, like canola oil, which uses hexane and bleach in it’s processing.
+High quality, cold-pressed, seed oils (like flax or sesame) can be okay to use raw.

 - Clean out your pantry, make sure you only have healthy oils in there and throw out any that have oxidized.
 If it has a “fishy” smell throw it out.

 - Use the right cooking oils for the temperature you’re using.

 - Include a healthy fat source at every meal.

 Please don’t be afraid of fat!
 It is a critical nutrient for your health.
 Stick to the right types of fat and balance it with good quality protein and lots of veggies.
 Your body will thank you!